 Benefits of Purchasing Property in The Bahamas as a U.S. Citizen

-From appealing tax benefits to a laid back or active lifestyle benefits, relocating to The Bahamas has many advantages that are just too hard to beat.
+From appealing tax benefits to lifestyle benefits, relocating to The Bahamas has many advantages that are just too hard to beat.

 An excellent tax benefit of owning property in The Bahamas is that there are no property taxes.
 This is especially beneficial when you consider that U.S. citizens who own property in the United States pay an average of 2% per year in real estate taxes.